cloudflare/cloudflare-docs/content/email-security/reporting/siem-integration/splunk-integration-guide.md

 # Splunk Cloud integration guide

-When Area 1 detects a phishing email, the metadata of the detection can be sent directly to Splunk.
+When Area 1 detects a {{<glossary-tooltip term_id="phishing">}}phishing{{</glossary-tooltip>}} email, the metadata of the detection can be sent directly to Splunk.
 This document outlines the steps required to integrate with Splunk Cloud.

 ![A diagram outlining what happens when Area 1 detects a phishing email and sends it to Splunk.](/images/email-security/siem-integration/splunk/open-splunk.png)